Live-Chat mit Tektronix-Vertretern. Verfügbar von 09:00 - 17:00 Uhr CET.

 - Differential and single-ended mode

-The P7700 Series probe (C-PHY Essentials only) provides an active buffer tip, few millimeters away from the end of tip.
+The P7700 Series probe provides an active buffer tip, few millimeters away from the end of tip.
 This provides the best signal fidelity for MIPI C-PHY application along with flexible connectivity options.

 The TriMode probe helps to create differential, single-ended, and common mode measurements accurately with the probe setup.
 This unique capability allows you to work more effectively and efficiently, switching between differential, single-ended and common mode measurements without moving the probe's connection points.